 |QPRINT||Rapid print output using the default devices and settings associated with a drawing/layout, with no trip to the Publish command required.|

 These are just a few suggestions and you’re sure to find more your users value as you dig into BricsCAD’s full feature set.
-While I don’t want to overwhelm new BricsCAD users with too many new features all at once, I do want them to see what’s possible and how much more productivity they have access to.
+Whilst I don’t want to overwhelm new BricsCAD users with too many new features all at once, I do want them to see what’s possible, and how much more productivity they have access to.

 Spice Up Training with a Few New Commands

 As you take users through the training process you can throw in a new command every so often in a context that makes sense.
 Here are a few examples you could use:

 |When you’re ready to print||Mention that the QPRINT command could save keystrokes and time and illustrate the use of it after the users have mastered basic print/plot functions.|